Blog Posts

 Go applications expose a useful set of runtime metrics, but raw /metrics output does not make it easy to spot GC pressure, scheduler latency, memory growth, or file descriptor exhaustion.
 This post covers a go-mixin for Prometheus and Grafana that adds a dashboard and alerts for the Go runtime.

 The mixin is available on GitHub.
+The dashboard is also published in the Grafana dashboard library.
 It currently ships with one Grafana dashboard and three alert rules:

 • Go / Overview - A dashboard for runtime CPU usage, scheduler latency, garbage collection, heap churn, mutex contention, cgo activity, and file descriptor pressure.